CCE Calculators

 Find subclusters from connectivity matrix.

-Dictionary with keys corresponding to size of the cluster, and value corresponds to ndarray of shape (matrix, N).
-Here matrix is the number of clusters of given size, N is the size of the cluster.
+Dictionary with keys corresponding to size of the cluster, and value corresponds to ndarray of shape (M, N).
+Here M is the number of clusters of given size, N is the size of the cluster.
 Each row contains indexes of the bath spins included in the given cluster.

 dict